NikoSeanPascual/system-resource-monitor/README.md

 # Student Grade Analyzer

 A simple Python program that lets you add students, record their grades, and analyze class performance.
-This project runs in the terminal and is perfect for beginners practicing dictionaries, loops, and conditionals.
+This project runs in the terminal and if your also a beginner you can check and play with the code.

 ## Features
 - 📝 Add students with their grade